Which American Natural Premium Recipes Get

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

-Judging by its ingredients alone, American Natural Premium Dog Food looks like an above average dry product.
+Based on its ingredients alone, American Natural Premium Dog Food looks like an above-average dry product.

-Even when you consider the protein-boosting effects of the flaxseed and alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a kibble containing a notable amount of meat.

-American Natural Premium Dog Food is a plant-based kibble using a moderate amount of chicken, duck, or ocean fish meals as its main sources of animal protein, thus earning the brand 4 stars.
+American Natural Premium is a grain-inclusive dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.